Vicki (Doctor Who): Appearances

 Vicki first appears in the serial The Rescue (1965), a survivor of a spaceship crash on the planet Dido.
 She and fellow survivor Bennett are being menaced by the monstrous Koquillion when she meets the Doctor (William Hartnell) and his companions Ian (William Russell) and Barbara (Jacqueline Hill).
 They discover that Koquillion is actually Bennett, who had killed the crew of the spaceship, including Vicki's father.
 Still coping with his recent parting from his granddaughter Susan at the end of The Dalek Invasion of Earth, the Doctor invites the teenage girl to join the TARDIS crew.

 Vicki is the one who persuades the Doctor to let Ian and Barbara use a Dalek time machine to return to their own time in The Chase.
 At the beginning of The Time Meddler, it is revealed that the refugee Steven Taylor (Peter Purves) had stowed away on the TARDIS at the end of The Chase, and he accompanies Vicki and the Doctor.

 Vicki eventually falls in love with the warrior Troilus when the TARDIS lands during the siege of Troy (The Myth Makers).
 After making sure that Steven and the Doctor will be all right without her, she decides to remain with Troilus, eventually passing into legend as Cressida, the name given to her by King Priam.
 She ensures that the Trojan girl Katarina (Adrienne Hill) enters the TARDIS in her place.

+An older Vicki, still played by O'Brien, returns in an episode of the 60th Anniversary spin-off Tales of the TARDIS, with Peter Purves as Steven.
+Drawn from their respective timelines into a Memory Tardis, they recall the events of The Time Meddler and share details of their lives after leaving the First Doctor.
+Vicki and Troilus became olive farmers in Troy, having children and grandchildren.
+The episode ends with the off-screen voice of William Hartnell, suggesting the Doctor has joined them.